 That heartbreak, however, fuels me (and my partner, for that matter) to make a commitment toward ensuring we create a household in which beauty is never correlated to worth.
 I want to build a home in which they learn that, actually, there are as many types of beauty in this world as there are people; a home in which the principal expectation they feel coming from their caretakers is simply that they be kind, empathetic and open-minded.
 I want them to know that they aren't my trophies.
 They aren't just parts of my body and, by default, extensions of me but their own separate, full entities.

 These might seem like big, abstract lessons which have taken some of us years of cultural unlearning to reach.
-Still, I know that once I stopped trying to be beautiful like my mum, I realised I could be beautiful like me.
+Still, I know that once I stopped trying to be beautiful like my mum, I realized I could be beautiful like me.
 Embracing this idea brought all the more beauty to my life in the form of meaningful friendships, romantic partners, career prospects and the utter joy that comes with existing peacefully within one's body.
 It's a joy I see in my own children and which I imagine I, too, must have had as a young child, when I lived in a body that no one had yet told me was flawed.